-- educating all governors, its strategic leadership team, staff, pupils and parents about this issue, including training on the nature, prevalence and effect of child-on-child abuse and how to prevent, identify and respond to it.
-This includes: - a) Contextual Safeguarding; - b) the identification of specific behaviours, including digital behaviours; - c) the importance of taking seriously all forms of child-on-child abuse and ensuring that no form of child-on-child abuse is ever dismissed as teasing or banter; - d) social media and online safety, including how to enable children to identify and manage abusive behaviour online. - educating children about the nature and prevalence of child-on-child abuse, positive, responsible and safe use of social media, and the unequivocal facts about consent, via PSHE and the wider curriculum.
-They are regularly informed about the school's approach to such issues, including its zero-tolerance policy towards all forms of childon-child abuse. - engaging parents on these issues by: - a) publicising the possible signs and symptoms of child-on-child abuse and encouraging them to report concerns to the school immediately; - b) encouraging parents to hold the school to account on this issue, in part as a result of visibility of this policy. - Supporting the ongoing welfare of the pupils by drawing on multiple resources that prioritise pupil mental health, and by providing in-school counselling to address underlying mental health needs. - creating conditions in which our pupils can aspire to, and realise, safe and healthy relationships fostering a whole-school culture: - a) which is founded on the idea that every member of our school community is responsible for building and maintaining safe and positive relationships, and helping to create a safe school environment in which violence and abuse are never acceptable; - b) in which pupils are able to develop trusting relationships with staff and in which staff understand, through regular discussion and training, the importance of these
+- educating all governors, its strategic leadership team, staff, pupils and parents about this issue, including training at all levels on the nature, prevalence and effect of child-on-child abuse and how to prevent, identify and respond to it.
+This includes: - Contextual Safeguarding; - the identification and classification of specific behaviours, including digital behaviours; - the importance of taking seriously all forms of child-on-child abuse, no matter how 'low-level' they may appear, and ensuring that no form of child-on-child abuse is ever dismissed as teasing or banter; - o social media and online safety, including how to encourage children to use social media in a positive, safe and responsible way, how to enable them to identify and manage abusive behaviour online, and how to critically assess the content they may be exposed to, including recognising and challenging negative influences. - educating children about the nature and prevalence of child-on-child abuse, positive, responsible and safe use of social media, and the unequivocal facts about consent and about healthy relationships, via PSHE and the wider curriculum.
+They are regularly informed about the school's approach to such issues, including its zero-tolerance response5 towards all forms of child-on-child abuse. - engaging parents on these issues by: - publicising the possible signs and symptoms of child-on-child abuse and encouraging them to report concerns to the school immediately; - encouraging parents to hold the school to account on this issue, in part as a result of visibility of this policy. - Supporting and promoting the ongoing wellbeing and mental health of pupils by drawing on multiple resources that prioritise pupil wellbeing, resilience and mental health, and by providing in-school counselling to address underlying mental health needs. - creating conditions in which our pupils can aspire to, and realise, safe and healthy relationships fostering a whole-school culture: - which is founded on the idea that every member of our school community is responsible for building and maintaining safe and positive relationships, and helping to create a safe school environment in which violence and abuse are never acceptable; - o in which pupils are able to develop trusting relationships with staff and in which staff understand, through regular discussion and training, the importance of these